duskconductor/basic-git-commands/GitCommandList.md

 ls -a
 ```

-Change directories/folders (replace ??? with the name of the folder)
+Change directories/folders (replace ??? with the name of the folder) (cd stands for change directory):

 ```
 cd ???